sequencer/ventus-gpgpu/README.md

+Requirements:

+- GCC version >= 11
+- enable C++20 support
+- to use the latest release of SystemC is highly recommended

-Please scroll down for the English version of the readme.
+Please scroll down for the English version of README.

 ---